johanan/odata-metadata-processor/README.md

 # OData Metadata Processor
 This library does **not** parse metadata.
-This library takes parsed OData metadata and moves it around so it is easier to find and work with.
+This library takes parsed OData metadata and turns it into a tree starting from a specific entity.

 If you need to parse metadata you can use [Olingo(ts-odatajs)](https://www.npmjs.com/package/ts-odatajs) or [JayData(@odata/metadata)](https://www.npmjs.com/package/@odata/metadata).
-You don't need a parser to use this library.
-As long as you pass it an object that implements the `ODataMetadata` interface.
+You don't need a parser to use this library, you just need an object that implements the `ODataMetadata` interface.

 ## Why a Metadata Processor
 OData metadata is great.
 It can easily give root entity names, property names, property types, reltionships, and more.
 The downside is that the metadata is self referential.
 Everytime you need to look up the definition of an entity you have to search the entire document again.